-"Notes from Underground" by Fyodor Dostoevsky is a confession of a man who has distanced himself from society.
+"Notes from Underground" by Fyodor Dostoevsky is a confession of a man who has withdrawn from society.

-The unnamed hero is intelligent, ready to engage in polemics with contemporaries and denounce the vices of the age, but he appears as...
+The unnamed protagonist is intelligent, ready to debate with his contemporaries and denounce the vices of the age, but presents himself as a contradictory...

-a contradictory and unreliable narrator.
-Mentally returning to his past youth, he traces his tragic yet inevitable path to social underground.
+and unreliable narrator.
+Reflecting on his past youth, he traces his tragic yet inevitable path to social underground.

-"Notes from Underground" not only preceded Dostoevsky's "great pentateuch" but also anticipated the ideas of existential philosophy.
+"Notes from Underground" not only preceded Dostoevsky's "great pentateuch" but also anticipated ideas of existential philosophy.

 Who is this book for?

-- For readers of all ages and fans of classic literature.
+- For readers of all ages and fans of classical literature.

 - For those who collect books from the "Eternal Stories.
 Young Adult" series.